Large Language Models for Secure Code Assessment: A Multi-Language Empirical Study: Experimental Results

 In C, GPT-4o demonstrated exceptional recall, achieving perfect scores (1.00) across all prompt configurations.
 Although the model size of CodeLlama-13b is considerably smaller than other bigger models, such as GPT-4o and GPT-4 Turbo, it achieved the highest precision of 0.93.
 This revealed the potential to reliably identify true positive vulnerabilities with a smaller sized LLM.

-For C++, both GPT-4 Turbo and Gemini 1.5 Pro showed a solid performance, both achieving the highest $F_1$ score of 0.88 using VD-Sys1 + VD-User1.
+For C++, both GPT-4 Turbo and Gemini 1.5 Pro showed a solid performance, both achieving the highest $F_1$ score of 0.88 using Sys1–U1.
 Particularly, GPT-4o surpassed other models in recall (1.0) across all prompt sets, which is similar to C.

-In JavaScript, Gemini 1.5 Pro maintained a balance between precision (0.87) and recall (0.90) in VD-Sys1 + VD-User1; thus, it achieved the highest $F_1$ score (0.88).
-Although GPT-4o obtained the highest recall of 1.0 using two prompt sets, CodeLlama-7b, a model more than 10 times smaller in size, also reached a recall of 1.0 (VD-Sys2 + VD-User1).
+In JavaScript, Gemini 1.5 Pro maintained a balance between precision (0.87) and recall (0.90) in Sys1–U1; thus, it achieved the highest $F_1$ score (0.88).
+Although GPT-4o obtained the highest recall of 1.0 using two prompt sets, CodeLlama-7b, a model more than 10 times smaller in size, also reached a recall of 1.0 (VD-Sys2 + U1).

-Lastly, regarding the result in Java, GPT-4 Turbo and GPT-4o showed the best $F_1$ score of 0.85 using VD-Sys1 + VD-User1 used by GPt-4o and VD-Sys2 + VD-User2 used by GPT-4 Turbo.
+Lastly, regarding the result in Java, GPT-4 Turbo and GPT-4o showed the best $F_1$ score of 0.85 using Sys1–U1 used by GPt-4o and VD-Sys2 + VD-User2 used by GPT-4 Turbo.
 While other models did not achieved satisfactory performance, GPT-4 Turbo exhibited the highest precision across all prompt sets.
-In particular, VD-Sys1 + VD-User1, the highest precision of 0.86 (GPT-4 Turbo), was approximately 15\% better than the second highest one (GPT-4o).
+In particular, Sys1–U1, the highest precision of 0.86 (GPT-4 Turbo), was approximately 15\% better than the second highest one (GPT-4o). \\

+\rqbox{ \textbf{RQ\textsubscript{1} (vulnerability detection)}: \textit{ Overall, GPT-4 Turbo and GPT-4o achieved the best vulnerability detection scores across multiple languages ($F_1=0.81$ and $F_1=0.83$).
+GPT-4 Turbo was the most effective for minimizing false alarms.
+GPT-4 Turbo achieved the highest $F_1$ score in Python.
+GPT-4o demonstrated exceptional recall, particularly in C and C++.
+Gemini 1.5 Pro performed the best in JavaScript.
+GPT-4-based models were most effective in Java. } }